Objectives of the service

 Space Added Value

-The required weather and flight plan data can be hardly communicated using any other existing technology than satellite communication because of the altitude coverage it requires.
-Existing terrestrial cell phone networks mostly do not cover common cruise flight levels.
+- Satellite Communications, enabling communication between the computational cluster and the aircraft.
+The required weather and flight plan data can be hardly communicated using any other existing technology than satellite communication to maximise coverage at operating altitudes.
+Existing terrestrial cell phone networks mostly do not cover common cruise flight levels above 5000 feet.